 Yangguan Great Wall

 This section is famous for its defense line.
-This is also a gateway for trade between central and west China.
+This is also a gateway for trade between central and western China.

 Shandan Great Wall